Aston Villa mean business in the summer window, but is it good business?

 "Trezeguet is the standout name," Dorsett adds.
 "Most felt he was Egypt's best player at AFCON, and Villa are definitely interested in him, but it would be a bit of a deviation from their policy.
 They've tried to go for homegrown British players, though with Wesley they felt they had no choice; getting a young Premier League striker within their budget would have been difficult."

 What's missing?
 A bit of experience.
-Only nine of the 28-man squad - if Engels and Luiz join - have made a Premier League appearance, and the three to have made over 50 - James Chester, Neil Taylor and Ahmed Elmohamady - are unlikely to start the season as first choice in their position.
+Only nine of the 28-man squad - if Luiz joins - have made a Premier League appearance, and the three to have made over 50 - James Chester, Neil Taylor and Ahmed Elmohamady - are unlikely to start the season as first choice in their position.
 Smith himself is also making his top-flight bow.

 But Villa are throwing everything they can at it.
 A Premier League ever-present until their relegation in 2016, Villa are acting like they've never been away, in the market at least.
 That feeling of belonging should stand them in good stead.